Automattic/wp-calypso/packages/composite-checkout/README.md

 - `disableSubmitButton: boolean`.
 If true, the submit button will always be disabled.
 If false (the default), the submit button will be enabled only on the last step and only if the [formStatus](#useFormStatus) is [`.READY`](#FormStatus).
 - `validateForm?`: `() => Promise< boolean >`.
 A callback that will be called when the `onClick` event is triggered.
 If the callback is passed and its Promise resolves to a falsy value, the `onClick` handler will **not** be triggered. **No notification will be given to the user if this happens.**

-### CheckoutCheckIcon

-An icon that is displayed for each complete step.

-Requires an `id` prop, which is a string that is used to construct the SVG `id`.

 ### CheckoutErrorBoundary

 A [React error boundary](https://reactjs.org/docs/error-boundaries.html) that can be used to wrap any components you like.
 There are several layers of these already built-in to `CheckoutProvider` and its children, but you may use this to manually wrap components.
 It has the following props.